AdamGold19/SV_ESG_Index/README.md

 ## Thank You

 Thank you for exploring my ESG Index project repository.
-Enjoy exploring the code and visualizations!
+Enjoy reviewing the code and visualizations!